holmekj2/PropertyFileManager/readme.txt

 the order of the properties are not going to be the same.
 This makes it very hard to do a before/after compare using a diff tool.
 You can fix it to work with 1.8 but you'll need to keep the property hash sorted in
 PropertyFile.getProperties.

+Ruby Installation
+For Windows use this site for an easy installation. http://rubyinstaller.org/ On Linux make sure you have 1.9.x.

 Gems
 The spreadsheet gem is required to write/read Excel format.
 The gem is included in this package and can be installed via 'gem install spreadsheet-0.6.5.9.gem'